 This survey aims to fill the gap surrounding international comparable data on perceptions on the future work.
 Through the OECD campaign “I am the future of work” and WorldSkills Conference 2019 in Kazan, the findings are being promoted with stakeholders to feed the debate and positively influence policies on skills and education for a future that works.

-63%– I’m excited about the job flexibility that would come with technological change
+- Technology optimism - 56% felt technology would create job opportunities, while 63% were excited about the job flexibility that would come with technological change.

-71% – I would welcome more help in getting a job while in school
+- School-mediated activities - 71% said they would welcome more help getting a job while in school.